Oleksiy Fedorov: Biography

 Oleksiy Fedorov was born in Lotsmanska Kamianka (today part of Dnipro) in a Ukrainian peasant family.
 In 1920 he joined the Red Army and fought in the Russian Civil War.

 In 1927 he joined Communist Party of the Soviet Union and by 1938 became a first secretary of the regional party committee in Chernihiv Oblast.

 After the Nazi Germany invasion of the Soviet Union, Fedorov became a prominent organizer of the underground resistance in occupied Ukraine.
-During the winter of 1941-1942 he commanded Chernigov partisan unit which by March 1942 had sixteen engagements with the enemy and killed over a thousand German troops.
+Since September 1941 worked as the first secretary of the Chernigov partisan unit which by March 1942 had sixteen engagements with the enemy and killed over a thousand German troops.
+And from March 1943 also Volyn underground regional party committees, at the same time commander of the Chernigov-Volyn partisan unit of the NKVD of the USSR.
 In May 1942 Oleksiy Fedorov was awarded a title Hero of the Soviet Union and the Order of Lenin with a golden star.
 During the spring and summer of 1943 Fedorov's partisan units expanded guerrilla activities into other occupied regions of USSR outside north-east Ukraine including the Volyn, Belarus, Bryansk and Oryol regions.
+These years revealed the talent of Alexei Fedorov as an outstanding organizer of guerrilla warfare, one of the creators of guerrilla tactics.
+In April 1943, A.F.Fedorov was promoted to the military rank of "Major General".
+Fedorov, in addition to leading the fighting, carried out extensive work on the establishment of party organizations in the occupied territories and the mobilization of Soviet citizens to fight the Nazi invaders.

+During the period of the compound's stay in Volyn, the underground regional committee created 11 underground district party committees, 28 anti-fascist groups, 9 underground district Komsomol committees and 61 primary Komsomol organizations.

+Until the last days, up to the liberation of the Volyn region by the Red Army, the partisans under the command of Fedorov did not stop fighting.
+On their account 158 significant battles with the enemy.

+Under his leadership partisan detachments turned into a compound that carried out important combat operations to destroy enemy manpower and equipment.
+The commissar of his unit was Hero of the Soviet Union Vladimir Druzhynin.
 During the legendary Kovel railway hub operation in the autumn of 1943 and the following winter, the partisans of Fedorov liquidated over 500 German supply trains full of ammunition, fuel, military equipment and army personnel.

 Partisan forces under his command committed at least one massacre of alleged collaborators.
 They annihilated the village of Liakhovychi in response to what they believed was collaboration.
 An eyewitness recounted that they 'killed everyone they spotted', including women, children and whole families.

-Oleksiy Fedorov was promoted to the rank of major general and in January 1944 awarded a second Gold Star medal.
+In January 1944, Oleksiy Fedorov was awarded a second Gold Star medal.